When a Blogger Loses Her Day Job: 10 Months Later

 Truth #6 – I Became a Better and Worse Mom

 When you work from home and are passionate about your work (like I am), there is very little separation of when I’m “on the clock” and when I’m “off.”
-Plus, I have been traveling a lot this past month (4 trips back-to-back!!).
+Plus, I travel a lot more, sometimes multiple tripes back-to-back!

 So in that respect, I’ve become a worse mom.

 But I’ve also become a better mom in that I’m teaching my boys how to find their passion and build a career out of it….
 That you can create your own path… That with just a bit of creativity, you can come up with lots of ideas for your own business.